defsub/takeout/doc/bucket.md

 # Music Files

-Takeout will index all the objects in the S3 bucket to find music files that start with the configured prefix end with supported file extensions: mp3, flac, ogg, m4a.
+Takeout will index all the objects in the S3 bucket to find music files that start with the configured prefix and end with supported file extensions: mp3, flac, ogg, m4a.
 Files are not accessed to inspect metadata tags.
 Instead, a specific file path structure is needed to understand and obtain metadata.